-34. Board of Directors - conflicts of interest of directors
+32. Board of Directors - conflicts of interest of directors

-- 34.1 The duties that a director of the trust has by virtue of being a director include in particular - 34.1.1 A duty to avoid a situation in which the director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the trust. - 34.1.2 A duty not to accept a benefit from a third party by reason of being a director or doing (or not doing) anything in that capacity. - 34.2 The duty referred to in sub-paragraph 34.1.1 is not infringed if - 34.2.1 The situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 34.2.2 The matter has been authorised in accordance with the constitution. - 34.3 The duty referred to in sub-paragraph 34.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest.
+- 32.1 The duties that a director of the trust has by virtue of being a director include in particular - 32.1.1 A duty to avoid a situation in which the director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the trust. - 32.1.2 A duty not to accept a benefit from a third party by reason of being a director or doing (or not doing) anything in that capacity. - 32.2 The duty referred to in sub-paragraph 32.1.1 is not infringed if - 32.2.1 The situation cannot reasonably be regarded as likely to give rise to a conflict of interest, or - 32.2.2 The matter has been authorized in accordance with the constitution. - 32.3 The duty referred to in sub-paragraph 32.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 32.4 In sub-paragraph 32.1.2, "third party" means a person other than - 32.4.1 The trust - 32.4.2 A person acting on its behalf. - 32.5 If a director of the trust has in any way a direct or indirect interest in a proposed transaction or arrangement with the trust, the director must declare the nature and extent of that interest to the other directors. - 32.6 If a declaration under this paragraph proves to be, or becomes, inaccurate or incomplete, a further declaration must be made. - 32.7 Any declaration required by this paragraph must be made before the trust enters into the transaction or arrangement. - 32.8 This paragraph does not require a declaration of an interest of which the director is not aware or where the director is not aware of the transaction or arrangement in question.

-- 34.4 In sub-paragraph 34.1.2, "third party" means a person other than - 34.4.1 The trust, or - 34.4.2 A person acting on its behalf. - 34.5 If a director of the trust has in any way a direct or indirect interest in a proposed transaction or arrangement with the trust, the director must declare the nature and extent of that interest to the other directors. - 34.6 If a declaration under this paragraph proves to be, or becomes, inaccurate or incomplete, a further declaration must be made. - 34.7 Any declaration required by this paragraph must be made before the trust enters into the transaction or arrangement. - 34.8 This paragraph does not require a declaration of an interest of which the director is not aware or where the director is not aware of the transaction or arrangement in question. - 34.9 A director need not declare an interest - 34.9.1 If it cannot reasonably be regarded as likely to give rise to a conflict of interest: - 34.9.2 If, or to the extent that, the directors are already aware of it; - 34.9.3 If, or to the extent that, it concerns terms of the director's appointment that have been or are to be considered - 34.9.3.1 By a meeting of the Board of Directors, or - 34.9.3.2 By a committee of the directors appointed for the purpose under the constitution.
+- 32.9 A director need not declare an interest - 32.9.1 If it cannot reasonably be regarded as likely to give rise to a conflict of interest - 32.9.2 If or to the extent that, the directors are already aware of it; - 32.9.3If, or to the extent that, it concerns terms of the director's appointment that have been or are to be considered - 32.9.3.1 By a meeting of the Board of Directors, or - 32.9.3.2 By a committee of the directors appointed for the purpose under the constitution.

-35. Board of Directors - remuneration and terms of office
+33. Board of Directors - remuneration and terms of office

-- 35.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other non-executive directors. - 35.2 The trust shall establish a committee of non-executive directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other executive directors.
+- 33.1 The Council of Governors at a general meeting of the Council of Governors shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other non-executive directors. - 33.2 The trust shall establish a committee of non-executive directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other executive directors.

-36. Registers
+34. Registers